Boat Registration and Licenses in HawaiiPage Overview

 - Recreational vessels 8 feet long or less that are propelled only by sail.

 - Vessels owned by the U.S. government.

-To obtain your registration certificate, boat decal, and certificate of number, you need to:
+To obtain your boat registration certificate, boat decal, and certificate of number in Hawaii, you will need to:

 - Locate your proof of boat ownership.